 Don’t forget your woodwork and ceilings.

-The colour you choose for skirting, window frames, doors and ceiling is just as important as your walls.
+Choosing the perfect colour for skirting, window frames, doors and ceiling is just as important as your walls.
 It can be the difference between loving your newly painted room and feeling that you’ve made a terrible mistake.

 The traditional way is to paint all these elements in a ubiquitous bright white but this doesn’t always work best for the colour you’ve chosen on the walls.